kate-prime/Acoustic-Signal-Processing/README.md

  cleaner recording.
 Required inputs are mic channels to load (should be a vector of 1+ values), number of times each stimulus is repeated, and time in ms of time between pulses.
 Calls variables sig (signal from mic array) and fs (sampling rate) change those as needed.
+ *known bug 1/29/2020 a rounding error sometimes causes misalignment. try adding or removing "+1" in line 45*

  createIR creates an impulse response for the room/object of interest.
 Uses a very simple Dual Channel FFT method.
 Use averaged data and a sine sweep for cleanest results.